Information about plants & gardens for Brisbane & Qld |

 Welcome to Queensland's gateway to gardening - a collection of news, information, resources and ideas of interest to gardeners, especially residents of Queensland, Australia.

 Get Results Gardening is a weekly mini-magazine delivered via email.
-It offers high-quality gardening information for SE Qld while keeping the inexperienced and even the reluctant gardener in mind.
+It offers high-quality gardening information with a SE Qld/subtropical emphasis while keeping the inexperienced and even the reluctant gardener in mind.
 Easy plants, timely tips, ideas, motivation.
-Get a FREE 3-month trial subscription.
+More information (including the FREE 3-month trial subscription) here: Get Results Gardening.

-Organising a garden show, open garden, plant workshop or similar event in Qld this year?
-Submit your dates for inclusion in the Queensland Gardening Events Diary now.
+Organising a garden show, open garden, plant workshop or similar event in Qld?
+It's not too late to send in 2024 dates, but if you already have dates locked in for 2025, you can also submit them for inclusion in the Queensland Gardening Events Diary now.
 You can send in additional details (key attractions, opening times, etc) closer to the event if you wish, but adding your date ASAP will give you more exposure to potential visitors and stallholders.
 Basic text listings (which can include a website link) are free.
 Featured listings are also available for a modest fee.
-Go to the Queensland Gardening Events Diary for more information or to just to see what's listed for 2024 so far.
+Go to the Queensland Gardening Events Diary for more information or to just to see what's listed for the weeks ahead.

 News about plants and gardens in Queensland and around the world.
 Most of these items are edited versions of news that was covered in past editions of Get Results Gardening.